Ibrahim Aboubacar: Biography

-Aboubacar was born on 1 February 1965 in Fomboni on the island of Mohéli, the Comoros.
+Aboubacar was born on 1 February 1965 in Fomboni on the island of Mohéli in Comoros.
 He and his family lived in Moroni until the Comoros gained independence in 1975, when they moved to Sada, Mayotte.

 His family sent him to Réunion for secondary schooling, then he went to Paris to study engineering at l'École spéciale des travaux publics (ESTP) with the goal of returning to help improve Mayotte.

 Aboubacar returned to Mayotte in 1990 where he worked in an urban planning agency for five years.
 During this time, he was involved in trade union activism and eventually became the spokesperson for the Mayotte Workers' Union before entering politics during the 1992 municipal elections.

 Elected successively to the position of economic and social adviser of Mayotte from 1999 to 2004, and city councillor in the commune of Sada from 2008 to 2012, Aboubacar was elected as the 1st vice-president of the Departmental Council of Mayotte in 2012.
 He left the role soon after, when he was elected, as a member of the Socialist Party, to the post of deputy of Mayotte's second constituency in the same year.
 After one term he was eliminated in the first round of the 2017 French legislative election, finishing in third place with 11.37% of votes.
 His constituency was won in the second round by former deputy, Republican candidate Mansour Kamardine.